TimFau/goal-focus-dashboard/docs/03-improvement-checklists.md

 ### Improvement checklists

 Actionable, bite-sized tasks to evolve clarity and ND-friendliness.
+These checklists are intended for iterative UX, UI, and technical improvements; each item should be independently testable.

 ### Copy and terminology